 Our Analysis and Test Results

-The Sonos PLAY:1 is the best sounding of the small speakers we tested, and the Sonos ecosystem makes it the perfect addition to a multiple speaker system.
+The Sonos PLAY:1 is the best sounding of the small speakers we tested, and the Sonos ecosystem makes it the perfect building block for a multiple speaker system.
 However, its lack of a Bluetooth connection may feel somewhat limiting if you want to use it as a standalone speaker.

 The PLAY:1 did fairly well across the board in our testing.
 We used four different testing metrics to determine the scores you can see in the table above.
 You can read about how well the PLAY:1 performed in each of those metrics in the sections below.

 The PLAY:1 was just behind the top scoring and significantly larger models in our sound quality testing, earning a 7 out of 10.
 It was also one point ahead of its main rival, the Bose SoundTouch 10.
 It has both slightly more powerful bass and slightly crisper clarity than the SoundTouch 10.
 This difference is minor, but certainly noticeable in a side-by-side comparison.
-The sound quality is also only a minor step down from that of the larger PLAY:3.
-Seeing as you can usually get a bundle of two PLAY:1's for right around the price of one PLAY:3, those that want truly immersive sound may be better off getting multiple PLAY:1s rather than one PLAY:3.
+The PLAY:1 is noticabley less powerful than the field leading Bose Home Speaker 500, but you can get two PLAY:1s for the same price, providing more of a surround sound experience.

 Ultimately we awarded the Sonos speakers that we tested a middle-of-the-road user friendliness score, but the user friendliness of Sonos speakers really depends on how you use them.
 If you want to link multiple speakers together and listen to music mostly through streaming service (Pandora, Amazon Music, itunes, etc.) the experience is flawless.
 The Sonos app makes managing multiple speakers a breeze, and once you've logged into your streaming services through the app finding all your favorite music is simple.
 The music even streams over WiFi, which means better quality for you HD music subscribers and that the music won't stop when you get a text message.
-Managing multiple speakers and streaming via WiFi works much better with the Sonos app than with the Bose app, which tends to glitch and crash quite a bit.
+Managing multiple speakers and streaming via WiFi works much better with the Sonos app than with the Bose apps.

 Smart Home Compatibility

 Sonos has an Alexa skill that makes it work flawlessly with any Alexa device.
-You can even get the Sonos One, which is the same speaker but with Alexa built right in.
-Though it's list price is the same, it usually sells for a bit more than the PLAY:1.
+You can even get the Sonos ONE, which is the same speaker but with Alexa built right in.
+The ONE sells for $200, which is $50 more than the Play:1.

 Sonos has also said it's working on software compatibility for Google Home, but there's no timeline on that yet.
 Without a physical audio port you can't hook up any other smart home devices the PLAY:1.